stephskardal/rails_admin_import/README.md

 # Rails Admin Import

-Plugin functionality to add generic import to Rails Admin in CSV and JSON format
+Plugin functionality to add generic import to Rails Admin from CSV and JSON files

 *This Readme is for version 1.0.
 If you are still using version 0.1.x, see [this branch](https://github.com/stephskardal/rails_admin_import/tree/legacy)*